DanyDolphin/ReportMailer/README.md

 # Stori Report Mailer

 Script to read an CSV with a list of transactions and send an email with the report to the given email.

+## Requirements

+- Docker and docker compose

 ## Setup

+1. Copy the content of `.env.example` file into an `.env` file.
+Store the values of GMAIL_SENDER and GMAIL_PASSWORD variables with and email and an app password.

+2. Run the following commands:

 ```
-docker build -t report-mailer .
+docker-compose build
+docker-compose exec mailer bash

+# Inside storireportmailer-mailer container
+python manage.py create_db
+python manage.py load_test_data
 ```

+You can edit test data at `./models/mock.py`

 ## Run

 ```
-docker run report-mailer <destination_email>
+docker-compose up
 ```

-- destination_email: the email which receives the report
+## Usage

+The mailer container export an endpoint at port 5000 with the given specifications:

+/ (POST)

+Body:

+    - email: email to send the report.
+If "use" value is not "csv", it retrieves transactions from database, related to the given email.
+    - use: if value is "csv", it load transactions from transactions.csv

 ## Deploy to AWS Lambda